micahcantor/blog/content/blog/extension-developer-emails.md

 >
 > Best regards,

-Now, I don't know exactly what this company intended to add to my extension, nor do I wish to defame their company if they had no malicious intent beyond installing targeted advertising, but what worries me about requests like these is the unique power of code that runs in Chrome extensions that can lead to ad tracking that is even more extreme and intrusive than the techniques found in a modern ad network running on a website.
+Now, I don't know exactly what this company intended to add to my extension, nor whether they had any malicious intent beyond targeted advertising, but what worries me about requests like these is the unique power of code that runs in Chrome extensions that can lead to tracking that is even more extreme and intrusive than the techniques found in a modern ad network running on a website.

-Beyond just the cookies that can be used track users across the web, Chrome extensions offer many more ways to mine a user's browsing data or personal information, as can be seen in the numerous malware-ridden extensions discussed previously.
+Beyond just the cookies that can be used to track users across the web, Chrome extensions offer many more ways to mine a user's browsing data or personal information, as can be seen in the numerous malware-ridden extensions discussed previously.
 Some of these abilities are locked behind prompts for user permissions, but especially if they come from an extension that has already been installed, users are likely to just blindly accept an extension's requests for further permissions.

-Needless to say, I did not respond to any of these requests, though in hindsight, it might have been fun to probe these senders for more information about their businesses, and how exactly they planned to monotize my users.
+Needless to say, I did not respond to any of these requests, though in hindsight, it might have been fun to probe these senders for more information about their businesses, and how exactly they planned to monetize my users.
 It does make me wonder how many other extension developers may have received these kinds of requests and

-I hope you found this post interesting, and as always, please feel free to reach out [via email](mailto:micahcantor01@gmail.com).
+I hope you found this post interesting, and as always, please feel free to reach out [via email](mailto:micahcantor01@gmail.com) with any questions or comments.

 ### Notes